telerik/blazor-docs/getting-started/vs-code-integration/scaffolders.md

 ## Add a new component page

 1. Right-click on the name of the solution
-1. From the popup menu select the ``
+1. From the popup menu select the `Telerik UI for Blazor Project Item`
 1. From the UI form, select the desired component and set the available parameters
+2. The scaffolded page will be added in the `Pages` folder

 >caption Add a new component page